SurabhiSuresh22/Virtual-Assistant/README.md

 # Virtual-Assistant
-This is basically a virtual assistant built using python.Contributions are invited to add speech recognition.
+This is basically a virtual assistant built using python.
+Contributions are invited to add speech recognition.

    Wx ,wolframalpha and wikipedia modules are used here.

 wx is a cross platform GUI for python.
 Wikipedia and wolframalpha modules are downloaded , installed and imported python modules.